Where to Eat Near the Philadelphia Flower Show

-Philly’s Chinatown is a culinary mecca — but if it’s not in your regular dining rotation, all those options can be intimidating.
-You can’t go wrong at Chinatown Square, the new food hall on Race Street that offers several concepts under one roof, from falafel at Halal Guys to poke bowls at Philly Poke to Thai rolled ice cream at I•CE•NY.
+Philly’s Chinatown is a culinary playground — but if it’s not in your regular dining rotation, all those options can be intimidating.
+You can’t go wrong at Chinatown Square, the food hall on Race Street that offers several concepts under one roof, from falafel at Halal Guys to poke bowls at Philly Poke to Thai rolled ice cream at I•CE•NY.

 Our other favorites just a few blocks from the convention center?
 Dim Sum Garden or Tom’s Dim Sum for soup dumplings and scallion pancakes, Nan Zhou Hand Drawn Noodle House for awesome noodle-based dishes, and Terakawa for ramen.
 Are you a seasoned Chinatown diner?
 Head a few blocks east to Rangoon for Burmese fare, or step out of your comfort zone and try some cheese tea.